 First, the players must acquire rags from a grave.
 There is no such thing in Skullport.
 However, if the players ask around, it is common knowledge in Skullport that a great many people were sucked into the ground in Beggar's Rest during the Time of Troubles.
 It is something of a mass grave, and it is said that, if blood is spilt in Beggar's Rest, these bodies rise up and attack interlopers.
 Many of them still wear the clothes they were buried in.
 These will suffice.
+Remember that killing the zombies who rise naturally leads to more blood being spilt, which causes more zombies to rise!
+For specifics on Beggar's Rest, see its entry in Chapter 2.

 Second, they will need an intact skull.
 Any humanoid corpse can provide this.
-Attempting to take one from the Monolith in Shadow Pass invokes the ire of the Skulls, who move to discourage this action by any means possible.
+Attempting to take one from the Monolith in Shadow Pass invokes the ire of the Skulls, who mhove to discourage this action by any means possible.